OpenCGSS/DereTore/DereTore.Application.ScoreEditor/README.md

 ------

-**Known issues:**
+**Known issue(s):**

-- The latency of notes will be high (visual & sound feedback) if the user plays a second music.
+- Seeking when playing may cause decoding error (noise can be heard) or even crash.
+- Closing the window when playing may cause program crash.